apereo/cas/docs/cas-server-documentation/protocol/WS-Federation-Protocol.md

 ```

 <div class="alert alert-info"><strong>YAGNI</strong><p>You do not need to explicitly incude this component
 in your configuration and overlays.
-The security token service will be pulled in automatically once you declare
+This is just to teach you that it exists.
+The security token service will be pulled
-the identity provider.
-Only include this module in your overlay if you need compile-time access to the components within.</p></div>
+in automatically once you declare the identity provider.
+Only include this module in your overlay if you
+need compile-time access to the components within.</p></div>

 ### Endpoints